 The Dallas personal injury lawyers at Crowe Arnold & Majors, LLP can provide the aggressive representation and compassionate assistance you and your loved ones need to regain financial and personal stability.
 Call our office or fill out our contact form for a free and comprehensive case evaluation today.
-Our number is (214) 231-0544.
+Our number is (214) 231-0555.

 Traumatic Brain Injury Causes

 Traumatic brain injury (TBI) is caused by a blow to the head or when something penetrates the skull.
 TBI can range from mild to severe, impacting the victim’s life accordingly.
 Crowe Arnold & Majors, LLP has more than 25 years of experience helping victims of brain injuries or their surviving family members.
 We represent those who have sustained a wide range of traumatic brain injuries in negligence-related accidents, including but not limited to:

 - Slip-and-fall accidents